mobingi/mobingi-cli/README.md

 $ mocli stack list
 ```

-By default, this will list your task in a tabular form with minimal information (`--fmt=min`).
+By default, this will list your stack(s) in a tabular form with minimal information (`--fmt=min`).
 If you want to display more information, run

 ```
 $ mocli stack list --fmt=[text|json]